 NATIONAL HISTORY DAY IN WISCONSIN CONTEST

 For middle school and high school students participating in the Wisconsin competitions of National History Day in Wisconsin, the Wisconsin Labor History Society annually offers prizes for the best projects that are based on American labor history.
-For the 2015-2016 school year, the student project will need to be based on the theme, “Exploration, Encounter, Exchange in History.”
+For the 2017-18 school year, the student project will need to be based on the theme, “Conflict and Compromise in History.”

-WLHS is pleased to participate in the competitions, led in Wisconsin by the Wisconsin Historical Society, nad to offer two $50 awards at each of the eight Wisconsin REGIONAL events for the best American labor history entries in any of the competition categories; one award will be given at the junior age level (grades 6-8) and one award at the senior age level (grades 9-12).
+WLHS is pleased to participate in the competitions, led in Wisconsin by the Wisconsin Historical Society, and to offer two $50 awards at each of the eight Wisconsin REGIONAL events for the best American labor history entries in any of the competition categories; one award will be given at the junior age level (grades 6-8) and one award at the senior age level (grades 9-12).
 Two $100 awards are offered for both the junior and senior levels at the Wisconsin History Day STATE finals.

 Click here for information about the National History Day in Wisconsin program.